Harmeet2504/plotly-challenge/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Plot.ly Challenge - Belly Button Biodiversity

 An interactive dashboard is built to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/) using plotly.js and the app is deployed on heroku.